-Why You Should Buy Silver
+Why You Should Consider Buying Silver

 Why Purchase Silver in Addition to Gold?

 If you already have a strong position with regard to your gold collection, you might wonder why it would be prudent to also own some silver.
 Silver has a unique position among precious metals in that it has appeal both as a collectible and as an industrial commodity.
-This gives it a unique appeal, because if one demand source should dip a little, there is another in place which will maintain demand for silver.
+This gives it a unique appeal, because if one demand source should dip a little, there can be another in place which will maintain demand for silver.

 Virtually all electronics require some amount of silver in their manufacture, because it possesses exceptional qualities of conductivity and is a good electrical pathway.
 Silver is often used on circuit boards, telephones, television sets, solar panels, batteries, medical instruments, CDs, microwave ovens, hearing aids, and DVDs.